- Bitcoin was designed to be money.

 Bitcoin, the first cryptocurrency

-The idea for Bitcoin (BTC) had been written up by a pseudonymous computer programmer named Satoshi Nakamoto in a 2008 whitepaper.
+The idea for Bitcoin (BTC) was written up by a pseudonymous computer programmer named Satoshi Nakamoto in a 2008 whitepaper.
 And the first Bitcoin went into circulation in 2009.

 The idea was to have a peer-to-peer electronic cash system with a fixed supply (there will only ever be 21 million bitcoin) and devoid of a central authority regulating it.
 In place of a bank, payment processor or government, financial transactions are recorded on a distributed digital ledger stored in blocks known as a blockchain.
 People all over the world then verify these transactions independently to make sure no fraudulent activity has occurred.